tristanrussell/DoD/Readme.txt

 can reach the win condition and they must only contain gold, exit, wall and blank tiles.
 The map must also have at least 12 tiles that are not gold.)

-(SIDE NOTE FOR EXAMINER: The accepted file location varies depending on where you are running the program, when it was ran within an IDE the file path required was the absolute path e.g. C:\.....\yourMapFile.txt .
-However when running it on linux.bath the relative file path was required.
-For this reason, and I have gotten permission to do this as I know it may break the submission guidelines, I have included another folder called maps within the Project folder.
-If you put your map files in here you simply need to type the name of the file, excluding the .txt extension, although this will only work if you run the code from the Project folder.
-If this fails then please try again using the absolute path.
+(SIDE NOTE FOR EXAMINER: Although you are welcome to use absolute paths to access map files when running the game, I have included another folder called maps within the Project folder to increase ease of use.
+If you put your map files in here you simply need to type the name of the file, excluding the .txt extension.
+I wasn't sure if I was able to do this due to the submission guidelines so I did get permission from Zack.
 Also some pre-made maps have been included that you may use, if you would like to take a look at them I encourage you to do so as they demonstrate some of the odd shaped maps and exceptions that my game can handle which makes it more robust.)